JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-samples.md

 for example, only the data model and algorithms.
 To get started with a new Kotlin Multiplatform application, we recommend using the [web wizard](https://kmp.jetbrains.com).

-You can find even more sample projects on GitHub, see the [kotlin-multiplatform](https://github.com/topics/kotlin-multiplatform) topic.
+You can find even more sample projects on GitHub via the [kotlin-multiplatform-sample](https://github.com/topics/kotlin-multiplatform-sample) topic.
+To explore the ecosystem as a whole, check out the [kotlin-multiplatform](https://github.com/topics/kotlin-multiplatform) topic.
-See the [GitHub documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics#adding-topics-to-your-repository) to add your Kotlin Multiplatform project to this topic and help the community.
+See the [GitHub documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics#adding-topics-to-your-repository) to add your Kotlin Multiplatform project to these topics and help the community.

 <table>
   <tr>